suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

 # Whew, now we have a distinct component for the `TodoList`

 - But how does this help us?
-- Well we can now tell our app to only render this if the URL is `/`
+- Well, we can now tell our app to only render this if the URL is `/`

 ```html
 <main>